MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/grouppolicy/Get-GPOReport.md

 Get-GPOReport -GUID 73624cc9-e8f2-4f05-8802-193fae8773ce -ReportType XML
 ```

-This command generates a report in XML format for the GPO with the specified `GUID`.
+This command generates a report in XML format for the GPO with the specified GUID.
 Because no **Path** parameter is supplied, the report is written to the display.

 ## PARAMETERS